 Apply this once from pure noise, and you get a clean image.
 The model should give the same clean answer from any point on the same trajectory.
 Same idea as the equation above, drawn along one trajectory:

 Second, the consistency condition: any two points on the same PF-ODE trajectory must map to the same $x_0$.
 If two different noisy versions of the same clean image both pass through the network, they should produce identical outputs.
-This is the key constraint that makes the function globally coherent rather than just locally trained.
+Without this, the network is only locally trained at individual points and the function never becomes globally coherent.
 The figure below shows what this looks like: every point along one trajectory is required to map to the same destination.

 How do you actually build $f_\theta$ so the boundary identity $f_\theta(x_0, \varepsilon) = x_0$ holds?
 The naive way is piecewise: define $f_\theta(x, t) = x$ when $t = \varepsilon$ and $f_\theta(x, t) = F_\theta(x, t)$ otherwise, where $F_\theta$ is a free neural network.
 This works for the discrete-time loss but breaks the moment you want continuous-time training, because the function is not differentiable at $\varepsilon$ and the continuous-time loss requires a clean derivative through $f_\theta$.

-The fix the paper actually uses, and the one that has stuck, is to wire the boundary identity into the architecture algebraically with a skip / output split:
+The fix the paper uses, and the one that has stuck since, is to wire the boundary identity into the architecture algebraically with a skip / output split:

 The skip weight $c_{\mathrm{skip}}(t)$ rises toward one as $t \to \varepsilon$ while the trunk weight $c_{\mathrm{out}}(t)$ falls to zero, so the wired output $f_\theta(z_t, t) = c_{\mathrm{skip}}(t)\, z_t + c_{\mathrm{out}}(t)\, F_\theta(z_t, t)$ becomes nearly the identity on $z_t$ near the clean end.
 The boundary condition falls out of the wiring; the loss does not have to learn it.